Tandra21/DSA/README.md

 ### Prerequisites

-- A modern web browser (Chrome, Firefox, Edge, Safari)
+- A modern web browser (Chrome, Firefox, Edge, Safari, Brave)
 - Python 3 (or any static file server) for local development

 ### Installation